n-szulc/fingeRNAt/README.md

 ## User-defined interactions

 The user may define custom interactions to be detected.
-[SMARTS](https://en.wikipedia.org/wiki/SMILES_arbitrary_target_specification) patterns are used to define interacting atoms.
-Interaction definitions are encoded in a simple [YAML](https://en.wikipedia.org/wiki/YAML) file.
+[SMARTS](https://en.wikipedia.org/wiki/SMILES_arbitrary_target_specification) patterns are used to define interacting atoms, and interaction definitions are encoded in a simple [yaml](https://en.wikipedia.org/wiki/YAML) file.

-The interactions will be added as new columns to the standard SIFts outputs (works also with all the wrappers) or as new rows to `-detail` outputs, an can be visualized using the pymol plugin.
+The interactions will be added as new columns to the standard SIFts outputs (also works with all the wrappers) or as new rows to `-detail` outputs and can be visualized using our PyMOL plugin.

 Examples of various SMARTS patterns are available at [daylight.com](https://www.daylight.com/dayhtml_tutorials/languages/smarts/smarts_examples.html).
-To check if the defined SMARTS will hit desired atoms/groups you may want to use [our Jupyter Notebook](https://github.com/n-szulc/fingeRNAt-supplementary/blob/master/SMARTS_checker/SMARTS-playground.ipynb).
+To check if the defined SMARTS will hit desired atoms/groups, you may want to use [our Jupyter Notebook](https://github.com/n-szulc/fingeRNAt-supplementary/blob/master/SMARTS_checker/SMARTS-playground.ipynb).

 [Sample YAML file](code/custom-interactions.yaml) is provided with the fingeRNAt code.
-To validate your yaml file syntax you can use [an online validator](https://codebeautify.org/yaml-validator).
+To validate your yaml file syntax, you can use [an online validator](https://codebeautify.org/yaml-validator).

 > **_NOTE:_** Additional interactions can be calculated only for the fingerprint type `FULL`.